Preliminaries

 test program does not do anything reasonable, but it is a good "hello

 world" program.
-The functions for map
+The functions for map and reduce are the identities,

 so that the overall effect of the program is to group the input data